Lean Startup Custom Mobile App Development ToDo Checklist

 2. Build and launch your MVP

-Once you have collected your research, you will have more of an idea of whether your app is a viable one.
-If it is, it’s time to start building your MVP!
+After conducting market research and gathering feedback from potential customers, you will have a better idea of whether your app concept is viable.
+If it is, it’s time to start building your MVP, or minimum viable product.

 3. Look at your feedback